Sugar Beach Candy Store Entrance Family

 How Cruise Insurance Can Protect Your Peace of Mind

 When life gets in your way — a travel delay, a lost bag, a sudden injury — it's good to know that you're covered, looked after and taken care of.
-And that's where cruise travel insurance comes in.
+That's where cruise travel insurance comes in.
 This is specialized insurance designed to reimburse and protect you in case of delays, baggage loss, injury, sickness and more.
-There are multiple types and options, so it’s important to know what you need and plan ahead.
+This guide explores the multiple types and options available, and what you need to know as you start planning your cruise.

 A cruise is about fun, and it's about relaxation.
 Of course, there's always a chance an unlucky circumstance will come up to put your fun and relaxation at risk.
 That's where travel insurance comes in, giving you a fallback plan in case an unforeseen trip delay or mishap disrupts your adventure.

 Without travel insurance, it could feel risky to arrange a complex, multi-stage trip like a cruise.
 That's when you might wonder how something out of your control, like a flight delay, could put a dent in the whole plan.
-Whether you're working with a Certified Vacation Planner or putting together your cruise trip on your own, deciding whether to add a travel insurance plan is a vital early step in putting together your itinerary.
+Deciding on a travel insurance plan is a vital early step in putting together your itinerary.

 Travel insurance is specifically designed to cover common scenarios that come up on cruises and other vacations, protecting your investment and keeping your group's trip on track.
 There are a few different aspects of travel insurance coverage, which include: